HamidMosalla/Marriott/README.md

 - identify the minimal amount of data that needs to be on published events, especially if they are external events that can be subscribed to across boundaries.
 - only share stable business abstractions across boundaries
 - rely on NServiceBus Sagas to coordinate long running business processes (no polling!!!), handle messages to control the workflow and dispatch messages to "do things" in the system.
 Sagas are coordinators, not implementors.
 - look for compensating actions when commands fail and/or exceptions are thrown.
 Most of the time, throwing an exception doens't really do much for the end user as they don't know what they did to cause the exception.
-If they do know what they did to cause the exception, they usually don't know how to fix it. **Compensating business actions are usually at the crux of how a business handles money and resources.** More often that not, we'll see compensating actions come into play with what we as developers initially mistake as race conditions.
+If they do know what they did to cause the exception, they usually don't know how to fix it. **Compensating business actions are usually at the crux of how a business handles money and resources.** More often that not, we'll see compensating actions come into play with what we as developers initially mistake as (race conditions)[http://udidahan.com/2010/08/31/race-conditions-dont-exist/]

 ### Boundary Data Isolation
 - one boundary cannot talk to or access another boundaries data.